 Home & Business Security Systems in Orem, UT from Protect Your Home, an ADT Authorized Dealer, are here to help keep your home and family safe.
 You can get information on packages from Protect Your Home, an ADT Authorized Dealer.
 Pick the system that works best for your situation!
 When it comes to the safety of you and your family, there should be no compromises.
 With all the choices you have, we can help you find the home security package that works for you!
 Around the clock monitoring is available at around $1/day!
 From break-ins to fire monitoring, natural disasters to gas leaks, our security systems will bring you peace of mind.
 Our security providers are experienced professionals.
 Call us today at 1-855-446-5020!

-Orem is a city in Utah County, Utah, United States, in the north-central part of the state.
+Orem is a city in Utah County, Utah, United States, in the northern part of the state.
 It is adjacent to Provo, Lindon, and Vineyard and is about 45 miles (72 km) south of Salt Lake City.
 Orem is one of the principal cities of the Provo-Orem, Utah Metropolitan Statistical Area, which includes all of Utah and Juab counties.
 The population was 84,324 at the 2000 census, while the 2010 population was 88,3285 making it the fifth-largest city in Utah.
 Utah Valley University is located in Orem.
 The Orem Owlz of the minor league baseball Pioneer League play their home games at the college.Orem uses the slogan "Family City USA."
 In 2010 Forbes rated it the 5th best place to raise a family.
 Also, Time magazine rated the Provo-Orem area as the best place to live for spiritual well-being, due to a high population of members of The Church of Jesus Christ of Latter-day Saints.
 At one time the area was known as Sharon, a Biblical name for a mostly level strip of land running between mountains and the sea, and the name of the Vermont birth town of Joseph Smith, founder of the Latter Day Saint movement.
 Another former name was Provo Bench.
 In an apparent attempt to attract more investment to the town and provide an easy way for the large population of farmers with orchards to ship produce, in 1914 it was named after Walter C. Orem, President of the Salt Lake and Utah Railroad in the early 1900s.
-Orem was incorporated in 1919.
+Orem was incorporated on May 5, 1919.